bogdanned/piDee/README.md

 $  sudo apt-get install redis-server
 $ # database start
 $ redis-server
  Warning: no config file specified, using the default config.
-In order to specify a config file use 'redis-server /path/to/redis.conf'
  Server started, Redis version 2.2.12
  The server is now ready to accept connections on port 6379 ... more logs ...
-$ redis-cli ping
+$ redis-cli p ing
 PONG
 $
 ```